 Figure 19: Overview of identified potential traps in the Hystories database within Belgium (all in the north).
+Basemap World Light Gray Canvas (2014), sources Esri, HERE, Garmin, (c) OpenStreetMap contributors, and the GIS user community

 Figure 20: Frequency pie chart showing categories of identified potential storage traps in Belgium.
 No traps were identified in Luxembourg.